Reading Time: 5 minutes

-Prospects often ask me what our SEO reports look like.
-For some, this client report is a staple in their previous agency relationship (or the “calling card” I mentioned above.)
-It’s a valid question, to which my answer can be unexpected and welcomed.
-I explain, “we develop reports with a data-first philosophy, to which the KPIs that move your business are primary.
-Sure, we include the obligitory ranking, traffic, and conversion data, but we want to benchmark against the particulars that your business is based on.”
-If the prospect hasn’t developed a KPI set or set goals in GA, we will help them.
-We do everything in our power to make sure rankings aren’t the main KPI.
+At Greenlane, we develop reports with a data-first philosophy, to which the KPIs that move your business are primary.
+Sure, we include the obligatory ranking, traffic, and conversion data, but we want to benchmark against the particulars that your business is based on.
+If our client hasn’t developed a KPI set or set goals for our SEO engagement, we will help them come up with a realistic plan.
+We do everything in our power to make sure keyword rankings aren’t the main KPI.

 Join our mailing list!

 Some metrics that I focus on in addition to keyword rankings:

 Below is a ranking trend for a keyword that has much competition.
 If this report was made around 5/15/2018, it would look like a victory with a top 10 ranking.
 In truth, this is a keyword that is not performing well.